-Students planning to enter the workforce after graduation are encouraged to make use of Texas Career Engagement, the Liberal Arts Career Services (LACS) office, and the career management system/job board, Handshake.
+Students planning to enter the workforce after graduation are encouraged to make use of the Office of Career and Life Design, the Liberal Arts Career Services (LACS) office, and the career management system/job board, Handshake.
 In addition to hosting several workshops within the department, LACS provides one-on-one career coaching, interview preparation, feedback on resumes/cover letters, and networking advice.
 Economics faculty, the Graduate Adviser, Program Coordinator, and program alumni can also be excellent resources during the job search.
-Students who are proactive in networking and attending information sessions and career fairs often have the best outcomes, so we urge you to make the most of these opportunities.
+Students who are proactive in networking and attending information sessions and career fairs have the best outcomes, so we urge you to make the most of these opportunities.
 The department is here to support your efforts to find the perfect career and make the most of the skills you develop in the M.A. program.